Overview

 ShockScript supports documentation comments allowing for Markdown notation, special tags such as @throws and media inclusion.

 The Embed() expression may be used for embedding files and media into the program.
-Its default behavior is to return a data: or external URL.
+Its default behavior is to return a data: (for small files) or external URL (for large files).

 Embed("thumb.webp")